hbctraining/reproducibility-tools/lessons/01-Rmarkdown_basics.md

 ### Exercise #1: Knit an RMarkdown file to generate an HTML document

 Before we delve into the details, we will start with an activity to show you what an RMarkdown file (.Rmd extension) looks like, and how to generate the resulting HTML report using the `knit()` function (which is part of the R [knitr package](https://yihui.name/knitr/)).
+HTML format is a common format output from "knitting" Rmd documents and is the default file format interpreted by web browsers.
+HTML is oftentimes the format that websites are written in.

 1. Open up RStudio and **create a new project** in a new directory called `rmd_workshop`.
 Remember the location in computer where you create this project.
 2. **Right click [this RMarkdown file](https://raw.githubusercontent.com/hbctraining/Training-modules/master/Rmarkdown/data/workshop-example.Rmd)**.
 Download it (using **Save Link As**) and place it within the `rmd_workshop` project directory.